 Life changes pretty quickly, sometimes when you’re not even looking.
 Arizona has opened up so many new possibilities and opportunities that some days it’s hard to believe how drastically different my life is now from when I left Indiana eighteen months ago.

 My business, J.A.K.
 Ink, is growing quickly.
 The Great Arizona Beers Tours account has turned out to be a lot of fun.
 Even though I don’t drink beer (the downside of being allergic to wheat), I get to go on all the tours of the 99 breweries in Arizona.
 We’ll be heading down to Hemosillo, Sonora, Mexico on October 6th for a Showcase Conference.
-I’ve never been to Mexico so I am very excited.
+I’ve never been to Mexico so I am very excited to experience one of their popular Exceptional Villas.
+I heard that they are very famous as it is a luxury place to stay and they are low priced.
 Unfortunately, it’s to far inland and there are no beaches nearby.
 Then, the weekend of the 15th I get to take the tour bus up to Flagstaff for an overnight brewery tour of three breweries.
 Plus, I get to enjoy the fall foliage which is a rarity in the desert.

 I am now on the board of the Young Writers Foundation and will be giving a presentation, a book signing, and sitting on a panel with other authors at a conference at Huntington University on October 22nd.
 It will be a great opportunity to meet young readers, writers, and people from various career fields.
 It should be an entertaining experience.